 In other words, God wanted all his beloved ones to have the opportunity to repent and he confirmed this desire by his own almighty will.
 That is why we should obey his sovereign and glorious will and prayerfully entreat his mercy and kindness.
 We should be suppliant before him and turn to his compassion, rejecting empty works and quarreling and jealousy which only lead to death.

 Brothers, we should be humble in mind, putting aside all arrogance, pride and foolish anger.
 Rather, we should act in accordance with the Scriptures, as the Holy Spirit says: The wise man must not glory in his wisdom nor the strong man in his strength nor the rich man in his riches.
 Rather, let him who glories glory in the Lord by seeking him and doing what is right and just.

 Recall especially what the Lord Jesus said when he taught gentleness and forbearance.
 Be merciful, he said, so that you may have mercy shown to you.
 Forgive, so that you may be forgiven.
 As you treat others, so you will be treated.
 As you give, so you will receive.
 As you judge, so you will be judged.
 As you are kind to others, so you will be treated kindly.
 The measure of your giving will be the measure of your receiving.

 Let these commandments and precepts strengthen us to live in humble obedience to his sacred words.
 As Scripture asks: Whom shall I look upon with favor except the humble, peaceful man who trembles at my words?
+[Is.
+66:2]

-Goal of Peace
+Goal of Repentance – Peace